awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 ### Additional resources<a name="orgs-resources-switching"></a>
 + For more information about granting permissions to switch roles, see [Granting a User Permissions to Switch Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) in the *IAM User Guide*\.
 + For more information about using a role that you have been granted permissions to assume, see [Switching to a Role \(AWS Management Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html) in the *IAM User Guide*\.
-+ For a tutorial about using roles for cross\-account access, see [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) in the *IAM User Guide*\.
++ For a tutorial about using roles for cross\-account access, see [Tutorial: Delegate Access Across AWS accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) in the *IAM User Guide*\.
 + For information about closing AWS accounts, see [Closing an AWS account](orgs_manage_accounts_close.md)\.